samplemaker/freefem_matlab_octave_plot/README.md

 [c,h] = contour(X,Y,C,8);
 ```

+Note: There is a one to one replacement MEX implementation available for `fftri2grid.m` which can be considered to be approx. x33 faster.
+See `./ffmatlib/fftri2gridfast.c` for more informations.

 ### Advanced: 2D Vector Fields

 To create vector field plots with the Matlab / Octave command `quiver()` it is necessary to interpolate the data given on the mesh vertices on a rectangular grid.
 In a first step load the raw data: